-Neocaridina Heteropoda, commonly referred to as red cherry shrimp or cherry shrimp is a common species in home aquariums.
+Neocaridina Heteropoda, commonly referred to as red cherry shrimp (see products from recommended seller) or cherry shrimp is a common species in home aquariums.
 They are most popular for their vibrant colors which come in shades of red.

 Cherry shrimp care is easy because this species is generally hardy and pretty self-sufficient.

 Nonetheless, they prefer an aquarium temperature range of 72°F to 78°F and a ph of 70 to 7.8.

 They are also more comfortable in established aquariums with the water moderately hard and having a decent flowing current.